 Sleeping on millions of bacteria every night might make you feel a bit squirmy.
 With the number of germs we trek into our homes daily, it seems we are doomed to share our beds with more than a few of them.
 Some, like bacilli and gram-positive cocci, can be the source of a nasty sickness.
-Others, such as gram-positive rods, are rarer and therefore less likely to affect us.
+Others, such as gram-positive rods,and therefore less likely to affect us.
 But we do want to keep it all in check as much as we can.

 We swabbed three volunteers’ unwashed sheets and pillowcases at the start of each week for four consecutive weeks.
 Volunteers started the experiment with freshly washed sheets.
 We also asked volunteers with mattresses of varying ages (less than 1 year old, 2 years old, 5 years old, and 7 years old) to swab their mattresses for this experiment.

 Rest easy knowing that we grant permission for you to share the images found here in your publication.
 Just don’t sleep through the alarm: We request that you link back to this page to give the authors proper credit.